frunzeon/Nutrition_Calculator_Apis_mellifera/README.md

 ## **Nutrition Calculator (*Apis mellifera*): A Biomarker-Based Dietary-Response Classifier**
 #**Elastic Net Regression Model with ΔΔCt Normalization**
 ## 1. **Overview**
-The Nutrition Calculator (*Apis mellifera*): A Biomarker-Based Dietary-Response Classifier is an academic R/Shiny application designed to estimate the diet-associated metabolic state in honey bees using qPCR gene expression data.
+The Nutrition Calculator (*Apis mellifera*): A Biomarker-Based Dietary-Response Classifier is an academic R/Shiny application designed to classify honey bee samples into biomarker-defined dietary-response states using qPCR gene expression data.
 ## 2. **Scientific Background**
-Honey bees consume either beebread (protein-rich diet) or sucrose-based carbohydrate diets, which induce distinct and reproducible metabolic gene expression signatures.
-These signatures can be quantified using qPCR and used for predictive modeling.
+Honey bees consume either beebread (protein-rich diet) or sucrose-based carbohydrate diets, which induce distinct gene-expression and proteomic response patterns associated with different dietary treatments.
-## 3. **Diet Score Scale**
+## 3. **Dietary-Response Class Labels**
 The model uses a fixed numerical scale:
 - Beebread + 30% sugar syrup (BS) = 1
 - 30% sugar syrup (S) = 3
-Predicted values closer to 1 indicate BS-like metabolism, while values closer to 3 indicate S-like metabolism.
+Predicted values closer to 1 indicate greater similarity to the Diet BS reference state, whereas values closer to 3 indicate greater similarity to the Diet S reference state.
+These class labels do not represent nutritional quality scores and should not be interpreted as direct measures of dietary intake, colony health, or behavioral caste.
 ## 4. **Ct Normalization Method**
 Ct values are normalized using the ΔΔCt method (Livak & Schmittgen).
 - Housekeeping gene: *Actin*